 The recommended activities in and around Victoria are Butchart Gardens.
 See all recommended tours and excursions.

 A few of the recommended activities in and around Vancouver are Capilano Suspension Bridge, Vancouver Lookout and Grouse Mountain.
 See all recommended tours and excursions.

 The recommended activities in and around Jasper are Motorcoach Icefields Parkway Tour.
 It's a "monster-truck-meets-glacier" adventure where guests can learn new things!
 See all recommended tours and excursions.

 The recommended activity in and around Seattle is the Show Me Seattle City Tour.
 See all recommended tours and excursions.

 The Panoramic Helicopter tour may be cancelled due to poor weather.
-A price reduction will apply if this activity is cancelled or if a guest chooses not to fly.
+A price reduction will apply if this activity is cancelled.

 Friends and family who need to get in contact with you in case of an emergency, should call our Guest Experience Centre at firstname.lastname@example.org or at the following phone numbers:

 Austria, France, Germany, Netherlands, New Zealand, Sweden, Switzerland & United Kingdom: 00-800-195-01950

 Changes are permitted, however they are subject to change fees depending on when the change request is received in relation to the start of your itinerary.
 Cancellation of any or all services are fully non-refundable.
 And no changes are permitted less than 15 days prior to the start of your Rocky Mountaineer itinerary.
 For a complete guide to change fees and cancellation policies, please refer to our Terms & Conditions.